LANL-Seismoacoustics/infrapy/docs/source/quickstart.rst

     .. code-block:: bash

-        infrapy run_assoc --local-detect-label 'data/Blom_etal2020_GJI/*' --local-event-label GJI_example
+        infrapy run_assoc --local-detect-label 'data/Blom_etal2020_GJI/*' --local-event-label GJI_example --cpu-cnt 4

     Note that once again quotes are needed to define multiple files for ingestion.
 This analysis can be on the slow side, so it's recommended to add on a :code:`--cpu-cnt` option and multithread the computation of the joint-likelihood values.
+For this analysis, multi-threading distributes the individual joint-likelihood calculations between pairs of detections to available threads.
 The analysis results will be summarized to the screen,

     .. code-block:: none